Li-Heng-LH/JavaProfessionalWorkOut/concurrency/README.md

 ### Executors.newSingleThreadExecutor() ###
 * `Executors.newSingleThreadExecutor()`:
-  - Creates an Executor that uses a single worker thread.
+  - Creates an ExecutorService that uses a single worker thread.
   - Tasks added are guaranteed to execute sequentially, and no more than one task will be active at any given time.
   - 2 threads running: main() thread and ExecutorService thread.
   - ExecutorService thread will run the added tasks sequentially.